 Androgenetic alopecia is caused by a combination of genetic and hormonal factors.
 Dihydrotestosterone (DHT) is the main hormone responsible for androgenetic alopecia.
 DHT causes scalp hair loss by inducing a change in the hair follicles on the scalp.
-The hairs produced by the affected follicles become progressively smaller in diameter, shorter in length and lighter in colour until eventually the follicles shrink completely and stop producing hair.
+The hairs produced by the affected follicles become progressively smaller in diameter, shorter in length, and lighter in color until eventually the follicles shrink completely and stop producing hair.

 It is believed that genetic susceptibility to this condition can be inherited from either or both parents.
 On occasion, there may be no immediate family members with the condition.

 Androgenetic alopecia affects men earlier, and more commonly than women.
 Males typically become aware of scalp hair loss or a receding hairline, beginning at any time after puberty.
 In women, the age of onset is later compared to men, usually occurring in the 50s or 60s.
 Occasionally, androgenetic alopecia in women may start earlier than this, in the 30s or 40s.
 In some women, it can be associated with an excess of male hormones such as in polycystic ovary syndrome (PCOS).

 Can androgenetic alopecia be cured?

 No, there is no cure for alopecia.
 However, the progression of this condition in both men and women tends to be slow, spanning several years to decades.
 An earlier age of onset may predict a quicker rate of progression.

 Topical minoxidil ( Rogaine) – In a solution, foam or ointment that will be applied to the scalp once a day.
 This medication should be used long term, and may initially result in temporary shedding of the hair.